0xPolygon/chain-indexer-framework/README.md

     // or you can use the functional implementation

+    // Import the required modules
     import { consume } from "@maticnetwork/chainflow/kafka/consumer/consume";
     import { Coder } from "@maticnetwork/chainflow/coder/protobuf_coder";

-    consume({
+    // Configure the Kafka consumer
+    consume(
+        {
-        "metadata.broker.list": '<KAFKA_CONNECTION_URL>'
+            "metadata.broker.list": '<KAFKA_CONNECTION_URL>',
-        "group.id": '<GROUP_ID>'
+            "group.id": '<GROUP_ID>',
             "security.protocol": "plaintext",
-        "topic": '<CONSUMER_TOPIC>'
+            "topic": '<CONSUMER_TOPIC>',
             "coderConfig": {
                 fileName: "block",
                 packageName: "blockpackage",
                 messageType: "Block",
             },
             type: 'synchronous'
+        },
-    }, {
+        {
             next: () => {},
             error: () => {},
             closed: () => {}
-    });
+        }
+    );
     ```

-    On the other hand, the Asynchronous Consumer class is designed for scenarios where the speed of data consumption takes precedence over potential data loss.
+    On the other hand, the **Asynchronous Consumer** class is designed for scenarios where the speed of data consumption takes precedence over potential data loss.
 If the timely processing of events is critical and the occasional loss of some events is acceptable within defined limits, the asynchronous approach offers enhanced performance.
 By consuming events in a non-blocking manner, it allows for faster processing and higher throughput, albeit with a higher risk of occasional data loss.

     ```js
+    // Import the required modules
     import { AsynchronousConsumer } from "@maticnetwork/chainflow/kafka/consumer/asynchronous_consumer";
     import { Coder } from "@maticnetwork/chainflow/coder/protobuf_coder";

+    // Initialize the asynchronous Kafka consumer
     const consumer = new AsynchronousConsumer(
         '<CONSUMER_TOPIC>',
         {
             ['<CONSUMER_TOPIC>']: new Coder(
                 "block",           // fileName
                 "blockpackage",    // packageName
                 "Block",           // messageType
             )
         },
         {
-            "bootstrap.servers": '<KAFKA_CONNECTION_URL>'
+            "bootstrap.servers": '<KAFKA_CONNECTION_URL>',
-            "group.id": '<GROUP_ID>'
+            "group.id": '<GROUP_ID>',
             "security.protocol": "plaintext",
             "message.max.bytes": 26214400,
             "fetch.message.max.bytes": 26214400
         }
-    ),
+    );

+    // Start the consumer
     consumer.start({
         next: () => {},
         error: () => {},